cswebdev/TS-CLI-Reverse-Polish-Notation-Calculator/README.md

 <h3>Link to Hosted Application</h3>

 <p>(Currently not applicable as this is a CLI utility.
-Future versions may include Ib-based interfaces.)</p>
+Future versions may include Web-based interfaces.)</p>

 <hr>